jylhakos/DevOpsWithKubernetes/3/3.07/README.md

+# Deploying PostgreSQL with GKE

-PostgreSQL stores data in files, and the files are stored in persistent volume claims.
+The files are stored in persistent volume claims.

 PostgreSQL runs as a service in a Kubernetes cluster and that stores its database files in PersistentVolumeClaims.